eclipsesource/tabris-js-docs/docs/2.0/api/Widget.md

 Type: *number*

 Configure a widget to have rounded corners.
 Each corner is affected equally.
 Supported on iOS and Android 5.0+.

+### data

+**read-only**<br/>
+Type: *Object*

+A general-purpose object that allows the application to attach arbitrary data to the widget.
+Manipulations on this object have no effect on the widget itself in any way.
+Example: `widget.data.myData = myData;`

 ### elevation